cmthecoder/the-flyers-club/README.md

 ### Technologies used
+- HTML
+- CSS
+- JavaScript
+- MongoDB
+- Node.js
-- HTML, CSS, JavaScript, MongoDB, Node.js, Google OAuth
+- Google OAuth

 ### Next Steps
 - Add feature so that users and guests can like a comment